Eating the North: The Curated Feast Iceland Travel Guide

 What I ORDERED:

-After that yummy start to the day, I hopped in my car to chase an a food experience recommended to me via a connection at Atlas Obscura: geothermal bread.
-I made one solid promise to myself before traveling to Iceland, and this was it: I would try the geothermal bread.
-And I am so glad I did.
+After that yummy start to the day, I hopped in my car to chase a bizarre-sounding food experience recommended to me thanks to a friend at Atlas Obscura: geothermal bread.

-To taste bread from the Earth, it was off to Laugarvatn Fontana, a geothermal wellness spa situated on a cold water lake with a view of Mount Helka.
+To taste this bread cooked by the Earth, I was off to Laugarvatn Fontana, a geothermal wellness spa situated on a cold water lake with a view of Mount Helka.
 Helka has long been shrouded in superstition, and was called the gateway of hell.
 It is slated to blow any year now.

 But on my way there, I stopped to see a bit more of what was going on in the landscape.
 This meant that I pulled off the main road to marvel at a small airplane landing strip, and for some time with the iconic and beautiful Icelandic horses.